aquaflamingo/aquaflamingo/README.md

 Hi there, thanks for visiting my github page.

-please email me if you'd like to get in touch.
+Please email me if you'd like to get in touch.

-## interests

-ruby on rails, ruby, go, crystal, kotlin, entrepreneurship, philosophy, economics, synthetic biology
+If you're curious about things I've worked on in the past, please see my [project graveyard](https://github.com/aquaflamingo/graveyard).